greaselovely/KineticLull/README.md

 bash upgrade.sh
 ```

 This will pull the latest code, install/update dependencies, run database migrations, collect static files, and restart the service.
+If the venv is on an older Python interpreter than 3.13, `upgrade.sh` will install Python 3.13, rebuild the venv from `requirements.txt`, and preserve the prior environment at `venv.old` for recovery.
 If you are running the legacy Gunicorn + direct SSL setup, `upgrade.sh` will offer to migrate to Nginx + Gunicorn (highly recommended).

 ### Option 2b: Web UI Migration Wizard